vinaychilukuri/vinaychilukuri.github.io/_cases/2 - sadhguru-app.md

 <p style="clear:both"></p>
 ## Conclusion

 Ever since the app was released, it had been receiving unanimously positive reviews touting that it is extremely simple to use.
 Isha yoga program registrations have increased by <b>37%</b>, thanks to the mobile app.
-Donations through the app were averaging at <b>Rs.
-2 lac</b> per month, without any marketing whatsoever.
+Donations through the app were averaging at INR. <b>200k</b> per month, without any marketing whatsoever.
 Further improvements to the donation forms were planned in order to make the donation experience even better.

 ![img center]({{page.img_dir}}/playstore-reviews.png)